wtcoin/docs-1/source/includes/_events.md

 ### A WebSockets Live Example

-Using the [NodeJS code example](?javascript#using-websockets), we can demonstrate a client-side WebSocket event stream directly from your browser.
+Using the example above, we can demonstrate a client-side WebSocket event stream directly from your browser.
 In that example, we will subscribe to all pooled transactions (new, unconfirmed transactions) by opening a new WebSocket and sending the filter (**unconfirmed-tx**).
 Upon notification of new transactions, we format them and add them into the page.

 <button class="tryme" type="button" id="browser-websocket">Try me!</button>